Call us now:

 Applicants must submit passport and visa records, proof of residence, financial or tax documentation, police clearance certificates, and category-specific evidence.
 Documentation must be complete and accurate.
 Incomplete applications are not accepted.

-Permanent residents may be considered tax residents depending on circumstances.
-Income earned abroad may be taxable if remitted into Thailand.
-Taxation is governed by the Revenue Code B.E.
+Permanent residents may be tax residents, depending on circumstances.
+Foreign income may be taxable if remitted to Thailand, as per the Revenue Code B.E.
 2481 (1938).

-Yes, PR status may be revoked for serious legal violations or failure to meet residency obligations.
-Compliance with Thai law is essential.
-Revocation decisions are made by competent authorities.
+Yes, PR status can be revoked for serious legal violations or failure to meet residency obligations.
+Compliance with Thai law is crucial, and revocation decisions are made by authorities.

-Permanent residency offers stronger legal stability, eliminates visa renewals, and provides greater flexibility.
-It is suited to individuals seeking long-term integration in Thailand.
-Long-term visas remain more temporary by nature.
+Permanent residency offers greater legal stability, eliminates visa renewals, and provides more flexibility, ideal for long-term integration.
+Long-term visas remain temporary.